Information for men who have sex with women

 Men in the UK are not eligible for free HPV vaccinations on the NHS.
 But it is still possible to get a private vaccination.

-These are the main arguments for having a private vaccination:
+These are the main arguments for having a private vaccination, at least up to the age of 26:

 - Men are as susceptible to HPV infection as women and vaccination provides a high level of protection against the most dangerous HPV types that cause cancer, genital warts or RRP.